-- 6.1 We recognise the young minds of our students can be vulnerable and may be exploited by others, therefore staff will be alert to the signs of vulnerability and/or susceptibilities to violent extremism or indoctrination. - 6.2 We recognise that the school may provide the only stability in the lives of children who have been abused or who are at risk of harm. - 6.3 We accept that research shows that the behaviour of a child in these circumstances may range from that which is perceived to be normal to aggressive or withdrawn. - 6.4 Staff understand the need for a culture of vigilance to be present in the school to support safeguarding.
-This includes awareness and sensitivity to changes in the attitudes of students, which may indicate they are at risk of radicalisation. - 6.5 The changing landscape of safeguarding and protecting children from harm requires staff to be aware of children being trafficked both from abroad and locally as part of ongoing exploitation, financial or sexual. - 6.6 Through training, staff are aware that children's behaviours may pose a risk to their peers, behaviours may range from bullying to those which are sexually abusive - Staff will be vigilant to such abuse and incidents will be logged. - Allegations will be investigated by gathering the facts first, considering the intent (risk assess). - Informing the correct agencies for advice and support. - Informing the parents. - 6.7 Our school will support all pupils by: - 6.7.1 Encouraging the development of self-esteem, resilience and critical thinking in every aspect of school life including through the curriculum. - 6.7.2 Promoting a caring, safe and positive environment within the school.
+- 6.1 We recognise the young minds of our students can be vulnerable and may be exploited by others, therefore staff will be alert to the signs of vulnerability and/or susceptibilities to violent extremism, grooming or indoctrination and report concerns via our child protection procedures. - 6.2 We recognise that the school may provide the only stability in the lives of children who have been abused or who are at risk of harm, we therefore take our responsibilities seriously. - 6.3 We accept that research shows that the behaviour of a child in these circumstances may range from that which is perceived to be normal to aggressive or withdrawn.
+Research also tells us that children with special needs are at an increased risk of abuse.
+Changes in mood, patterns of behaviour, injury and responses to stimulus around them may be wrongly attributable to their disability.
+Staffs are therefore trained to question behaviours and be professionally curious about changes noted, all staff are required to be prepared to "think the unthinkable", raise the concern and ensure safeguards are in place.
+We recognise children with communication difficulties may be especially vulnerable and for this reason we link behaviour with safeguarding, "listening to behaviours" acknowledging not all children will be able to verbalise what may be troubling them. - 6.4 Staff understand the need for a culture of vigilance to be present in the school to support safeguarding.
+This includes awareness and sensitivity to changes in the attitudes of students, which may indicate they are at risk of radicalisation. - 6.5 The changing landscape of safeguarding and protecting children from harm requires staff to be aware of children being trafficked both from abroad and locally as part of ongoing exploitation, financial or sexual.
+Our admissions process will therefore ask for proof of identification and who has parental responsibility for a student If parents go through County this process will have been initiated by them.
+We will however ask parents/carers to update contact details and alert us to changes of address or care arrangements immediately.

+6.6 Through training, staff are aware that children's behaviours may pose a risk to their peers, behaviours may range from bullying to those which are sexually abusive.